Chromastone-Programmer/Fireguard/README.md

 # 🔥 FireGuard - Mini Firewall Dashboard

 A full-stack web application to **manage, monitor, and visualize firewall rules and network traffic** in real time.
-Built as a portfolio project demonstrating skills in PHP, MySQL, AJAX, and cybersecurity concepts.

----
+I built FireGuard as a learning project to understand how firewall management interfaces work in professional network security environments.
+The goal was never to build a perfect product.it was to understand the domain.
+How firewall rules are structured, how traffic gets logged, how IP blacklisting works, and how threat alerts are triggered.
+-
 ## 🎯 Features

 - **Firewall Rule Management** — Create, toggle, and delete rules with protocol/port/IP filters (ALLOW / BLOCK / LOG)